molisemahasele/krypt_web3/README.md

 # Welcome to CryptoWorldTransfers!
 This decentralized application allows users to securely send cryptocurrencies across the world in a seamless and efficient manner
 Features

-    Global Transactions: Send cryptocurrencies across borders swiftly and securely User-Friendly Interface: Intuitive design for easy navigation and seamless transactions Secure and Reliable: Utilizes the power of blockchain technology for secure transactions
+    Global Transactions: Send cryptocurrencies across borders swiftly and securely.
+    User-Friendly Interface: Intuitive design for easy navigation and seamless transactions.
+    Secure and Reliable: Utilizes the power of blockchain technology for secure transactions.

 # Technologies Used